jcmunozmora/wb_migration_centralamerica/README.md

 * **Lower Climate Risk & Conflict‑Affected**: 536
 * **Lower Climate Risk & Non‑Conflict‑Affected**: 384

-This code is implemented using the [Contribution guidelines for this project](code/R/01_Sample_Size_MDE.r).
+This code is implemented using the [01_Sample_Size_MDE.r](code/R/01_Sample_Size_MDE.r).
 This script calculates the Minimum Detectable Effect (MDE) for both binary and continuous outcomes, using power analysis methods.
 It also visualizes the relationship between total sample size and MDE, and provides example calculations and population distribution by stratification.
 The workflow is divided into several key steps:

 ### 1. Libraries and Helper Functions
 - **Libraries:**